 Cybercriminals are also using AI systems for voice cloning.
 Voice cloning takes an existing recording of someone’s voice and uses it to create false recordings with the same voice.

 This technology has helped cybercriminals conduct a variety of scams.
-Voice cloning is often used as part of phone phishing scams.
+Voice cloning is often used as part of phone phishing scams, and it’s quickly becoming a preferred method for AI-enabled cybercrime.

-• One in 10 adults globally have experienced an AI voice scam.
+- One in 10 adults globally has experienced an AI voice scam.

-• Adults over the age of 60 are 40% more likely to fall for voice cloning scams.
+- Adults over the age of 60 are 40% more likely to fall for voice cloning scams.
+These scams often target victims with access to sensitive data, such as login credentials or banking details.

 AI Cybersecurity Statistics